Basic Rules of Radio Communication

 - Keep the volume high enough to be able to hear calls.

-- Regularly make radio checks to make sure everything is working and that you are still in range to receive signals.
+- Regularly make radio checks to ensure everything is working and you are still in range to receive signals.

 - Memorize call signs and locations of persons and radio stations you communicate with regularly.